2227 S. Broadway,

 1 person favorited this theater

-The New Shenandoah Theatre was opened prior to 1941.
+The New Shenandoah Theatre was opened by April 1910.
 It was one of the better theatres located in the densley populated near South St. Louis.
 It had a free standing box office at the sidewalk.
 Once entering the marble lobby you went a half block before reaching the auditorium.
 Once you reached the auditorium you had the concession and restroom at the left of the back of the theatre and making a right you would enter through one of three aisles.

 The auditorium was a block long and on one level.
 There was a small stage and a screen from wall to wall.
 Nothing ornate about the auditorium.
 Wall scones on six pillars on each side of the auditorium for lighting.